Use creeks and cuts to plot your fishing course.

 “He who covers the most shoreline wins,” said Capt.
 Kent Gibbens, as we meandered along a spartina-

 spiked edge encompassing the western portion of Tomoka Basin.
 If you’re not fishing up a creek in this part of a state, you’re probably fishing outside one.
 Ahead was a series of cuts that could have been pulled from any of the salty waters that spatter the upper east-coast watershed from Daytona Beach to St. Augustine.
+It’s a great place to learn about fishing Florida creeks.

 A pack of reds stationed at the mouth of a creek was definitely aware of our boat’s location.
 No tails pierced the surface, but we watched the school circle around the area, making wakes as they roamed.
 The water’s surface looked like a group of oversize sandpiper prints left in the sand.